Save $1,200 on a Full-Time Wing Assistant — This Week Only

 Scope of Services and Business Size

-The specific tasks you need a certified public accountant to help with is another factor that influences the cost of hiring one.
+The specific tasks you need a certified public accountant to help with is another factor that influences CPA cost for small business.
 For instance, you will spend significantly less hiring a CPA to handle basic tax preparations than hiring one for comprehensive financial planning.

 The size of a business that needs the services of a CPA also has a bearing on how much it costs to secure the services of a CPA.
 Larger businesses will typically require more work than smaller ones.
 The difference in transaction volume, the complexity of financial operations, and the need for comprehensive financial reporting and audits contribute to higher costs for larger businesses.